claygilk/awk/README.md

 ## Where can I learn more?
 I hope you enjoyed this brief introduction to `awk` and I hope you get the chance to use what you've learned!
-If are curious and would like to learn more I would highly recommend the following two sites.
+If you are curious and would like to learn more, I would highly recommend the following two sites.
 The first site is more succinct and good for as a quick reference.
-The second site is more thorough and is good if you need very detailed documentation.
+The second is more thorough and is good if you need very detailed documentation.

 - https://www.grymoire.com/Unix/Awk.html
 - https://www.gnu.org/software/gawk/manual/gawk.html